Eadgyth/Programming-Editor/README.md

 available anyway).
 <p>
 <b>Important:</b> To run code by the built-in functions (presently in the project
-categories Java, Python, R and Perl) the path variables that point to the executables of a programming language must be set in the OS as permanent environment variables.
+categories Java, C#, Python, R and Perl) the path variables that point to the executables of a programming language must be set in the OS as permanent environment variables.
 <br>
 <h4>LIMITATIONS</h4>